Monthly Inspections Report: February

 The Growth Rate

-Based on the January, 2024 Monthly Development Report, WF Planning Updated February 14, 2024 The updated Wake Forest population as of July 1, 2023 was 56,681.
+Based on the February 2024 Monthly Development Report, WF Planning Updated April 10, 2024 The updated Wake Forest population as of July 1, 2023 was 56,681.
 That figure included the new homes which were approved for occupancy.
 When all the current approved apartments, townhouses and single-family homes are built the population will rise to 69,956.
 The town keeps a running tally of approved projects with counts of those completed.
-The best inspections current estimate is that between seven and eight people move to town each day.
-Plans NOT on the list There are a number of plans, large and small, that have been on this list and have now disappeared.
-Some of the plans have before the planning and the town board, and large subdivisions such as the Reserve at Dunn Creek require detailed plans after approval by the town board, detailed plans the planning department staff have to examine,
+The best inspections current estimate is that between seven and eight people move to town each day, moving into newly-built houses, townhouses or apartments and a few existing houses that were for sale.
+Projects under review There were only three changes between the January and February list of plans under review.
+No. 13, Traditions Grande Care Facility, a 119-bed nursing home nearing or completely built, was replaced by Friendship Chapel Road Spring Branch Crossing, a town infrastructure project for the bridge

 Read More »